Jean-Gabriel Charvet: Purpose and Popularity

 Within Dufour’s prospectus, he articulates that the aim of the wallpaper was to provide aesthetic pleasure and education.
 Dufour notes that “without leaving his apartment, a studious man reading the history of the voyages… might think himself… in the presence of the depicted people”.
 This suggested value of education and self-improvement paired with commercial availability indicate that the intended clientele of Les Sauvages was middle class.
 Notably, the development of panoramic wallpaper was cheaper to produce and install than custom made tapestries or murals and thus was a more accessible form of wall decoration.
 Additionally, the Pacific motif was extremely popular and appealed to the fashions and philosophies of the time.
 Despite pedagogical intentions, it is clear from the neoclassical costumes, generalised setting and homogenized racial cultures that this wallpaper was developed to “please the eye” more than to convey an accurate depiction of the Pacific.
 The wallpaper was most commonly hung in shared or social spaces in the home like parlours.

-This wallpaper was immediately popular and hundreds of copies were produced and sold to consumers in France, England and America.
-The depiction of native peoples from Australia, New Zealand, Tahiti and Alaska in Les Sauvages made it appealing to audiences internationally.
-The success of this work marked the start of the fruitful panoramic scenic wallpaper industry, with Joseph Dufour & Cie and Zuber & Cie among the most prolific producers.
+This wallpaper became popular and hundreds of copies were produced and sold to consumers in France, England and America.
+The depiction of native peoples from Australia, New Zealand, Tahiti and Alaska in Les Sauvages made it interesting to audiences.
+The success of this work marked the start of the successful panoramic scenic wallpaper industry, with Joseph Dufour & Cie and Zuber & Cie among the notable prolific producers.